harshitagupta1404/React/README.md

 If you have to give a hardcoded value, then you can create a dynamic class using [].
 Eg - w-[200px]

 VS Code Extension for Tailwind - Tailwind CSS IntelliSense

+Cons of Tailwind - Less readable, comes with a learning curve Pros of Tailwind - quick, light weight (When parcel makes a bundle of application, Tailwind includes only the CSS that is required on the webpage.
+If m-4 is used in multiple times, Tailwind includes just 1 m-4 class).

+Refer to Header tailwind for some responsiveness based on screen size.